 Pattern’s portfolio and projects have attracted several major companies over the years.
 However, in our early years, we had not even considered mergers or acquisitions.
 By 2019, we had delivered many significant projects and wanted to have a greater global reach – all our competitors were much larger than us and had a significant global footprint.

 For a medium-sized firm, delivering projects in multiple countries simultaneously is very difficult.
 We were in talks with a major global consultancy, but I was nervous about the cultural fit.
 However, a chance meeting at a conference in South America with a BDP Principal started a conversion about a merger.
-I found BDP to be an open-minded, thoughtful firm that cared about its people as much as about design.
-For me, Pattern was about a culture and way of working and that had to be maintained.
+I found BDP to be an open-minded, thoughtful firm that cared about its people as much as it did about design.
 With BDP, we have been able to do this and we now have the huge benefits of a global footprint that will enable us to deliver major sports projects around the world.

 I cannot claim any credit, but I did learn a lot from how Manchester City Council planned the 2002 Commonwealth Games.
 No venue was built without a strong use profile in legacy.
 All major events claim a great legacy idea, but very few are successful.
-The 2000 Olympic stadium in Sydney is going to be demolished, Brazil has many unused and decaying venues and even our own Olympic stadium has taken a huge amount of money to create a compromised football venue.
+Brazil has many unused and decaying venues and even our own Olympic stadium has taken a huge amount of money to create a compromised football venue.

-In Qatar, we were designing to a brief.
+In Qatar, we were designing to a wider brief for the World Cup.
 For Education City, we had the benefit of a major educational campus with the stadium as a central resource.
 This project was planned before Qatar secured the 2022 World Cup and was adapted to host World Cup matches.

 At Ahmad Bin Ali stadium, we had the benefit of an established club with a stadium being rebuilt on the same site.
 From the outset, the focus was on legacy, both from the perspective of Al Rayyan SC and the local community.
 The site was, and is, much more than a stadium, it is a sports park for many sports and social events.
 Our masterplan focused on creating a community facility that suited the local culture of evening gatherings, walks and exercise.
 The Al Rayyan precinct was designed as a place for the community in the first instance and then ‘overlayed’ to ensure a World Cup match could be accommodated, without compromise.